IBM-Cloud/vpc-migration-tools/image-conversion/README.md

 # Additional resources
 How-to guide for [Migrating VMware (VMDK) images to VPC](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-vmware-vmdk-images)

-# Known issues
+# What's in progress?
+The following resources are not currently supported but will be supported in future releases:
-- Secondary volume for RHEL/CentOS 8 is not supported
+- Secondary volume for RHEL/CentOS 8
-- The following OS is not supoprted:
+- The following operating systems:
-     - Debian all versions
+     - Debian, all versions
      - Ubuntu 20.04